 DC high voltage supply or an ESD generator as specified in IEC 61000-4-2 (Edition 1.2).

-Use of the ESD generator is less hazardous than use of the DC high voltage supply for test operators.

 The discharge primary circuit is constituted of:

 6 kV spark gap,

-1 An air spark gap or an overvoltage suppressor in a sealed pressurized envelop can be used.

-2 An air spark gap is less stable and has longer rise time.

-50 pF capacitance, high-voltage capacitor with inductance less than 20 nH,
+100 pF capacitance, high-voltage capacitor with inductance less than 20 nH,

 47  damping resistor (high voltage specification),

-The value can be adjusted at critical damping depending on value of capacitance C and self-inductance of the discharge circuit;

 10 k resistors (high voltage specification).

-Choke resistors prevent high-frequency components of discharge from flowing in uncontrolled paths so the discharge parameters are not dependent on length and position of high-voltage source wires.
+Coupling wire, comprising a 20 cm long straight section and some extra length for connection to the rest of the circuit.

 Monitoring devices:

-Two current probes, 100 A peak capability and more than 100 MHz bandwidth,
+One or two passive current probes, 100 A peak capability and ≥ 500 MHz bandwidth,

 One high-voltage probe, 10 kV range, 1 MHz bandwidth,

+One two-channel digital oscilloscope with pre-triggering capability and ≥ 500 MHz analogue bandwidth.

+1 to 5.4.12.2a.1: Use of the ESD generator is less hazardous than use of the DC high voltage supply for test operators.

+2 to 5.4.12.2a.2(a): An air spark gap or an overvoltage suppressor in a sealed pressurized envelop can be used.

+3 to 5.4.12.2a.2(a): An air spark gap is less stable and has longer rise time.

+4 to 5.4.12.2a.2(c): The value can be adjusted at critical damping depending on value of capacitance C and self-inductance of the discharge circuit.

+5 to 5.4.12.2a.2(d): Choke resistors prevent high-frequency components of discharge from flowing in uncontrolled paths so the discharge parameters are not dependent on length and position of high-voltage source wires.

-If the probe input impedance is not high enough, it can prevent gap arcing by lowering the available voltage.
+6 to 5.4.12.2a.3(b): If the probe input impedance is not high enough, it can prevent gap arcing by lowering the available voltage.

-One two-channels digital oscilloscope with pretriggering capability.

-5.4.12.2a.15.4.12.2a.2(a)5.4.12.2a.2(a)5.4.12.2a.2(c)5.4.12.2a.2(d)5.4.12.2a.3(b)5.4.12.2a.3(c)Typical values are 100 ns pretrigger time, display window in the range 1 µs to 10 µs and resolution better than 4 ns.
+7 to 5.4.12.2a.3(c): Typical values are 20 ns pre-trigger time, 10 ns per division as a starting point.

 Setup